xtrime-ru/antizapret-vpn-docker/README.md

 Proxy:
 - `PROXY_DOMAIN=` - create letsencrypt https certificate for domain.
 If not set host ip is used for self-signed certificate.
 - `PROXY_EMAIL=` - email for letsecnrypt certificate.
+- `SOCKS_EXTERNAL_IFACES` - comma-separated list of external network interfaces for the SOCKS proxy (e.g. `eth0,eth1`).
+If omitted, interfaces are auto-detected; falls back to `eth0` when none are found

 Openvpn
 - `ROUTES`